anubh-v/v3ctor/README.md

 ### Challenges Faced
 - We wanted to use the browser's local storage to save the user's work.
 Currently, we are facing challenges in saving the threejs graphics in a format suitable for this purpose.

+### Future Extensions
+- Ability to "chain" multiple matrices, and decompose an invertible matrix into a "chain" of elementary matrices This would allow users to visualise matrix compositions.

 ### Acknowledgements
 We used the following tools to build our application:
 - [threeJS](https://threejs.org/): a Javascript 3D library, used for to create our graphics